insolar/observer/README.md

 To use Insolar Observer node, you need to:

-1. Install prerequisites and obtain an authorized access to Insolar Platform.
+1. Install prerequisites
+2. Obtain an authorized access to Insolar Platform.
-2. Build, deploy and monitor Insolar Observer node on the hardware of your choice.
+3. Build, deploy and monitor Insolar Observer node on the hardware of your choice.

-# Install the prerequisites and get access to Insolar Platform
+# Install the prerequisites

 1. Install and set up [PostgreSQL 11.4](https://www.postgresql.org/download/).

 2. Install and set up [Go Tools 1.12](https://golang.org/doc/install).

 3. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).

+# Obtain an authorized access to Insolar Platform

 4. Obtain an authorized access to Insolar Platform.